Code-Institute-Submissions/rupaulquiz/README.md

 I manually tested the functionality added in commit 4, by adding incorrect answers to the questions, and checking that these and the user name I chose were added to the relevant .txt files in the data folder.
 For the
-duplicate function added in commit 5, I added different names on the page and printed the no_duplicates_online_list, and also checked that the names were still added to online_players.txt.
+duplicate function added in commit 6, I added different names on the page and printed the no_duplicates_online_list, and also checked that the names were still added to online_players.txt.

+To test my quiz_tries and player_score counts, I printed the scores to the terminal and ran through my app using different answers, to test what happened when I, for example, got the answer correct the first, second, and third times, and also what happened when I didn't get the answer right.

 Technologies Used